azzamsa/tin/README.md

 $ # Clone the repository

 $ # Create a database
-$ sudo -u postgres createdb graphql
+$ sudo -u postgres createdb tin

 $ touch $SCHEMA_LOCATION # See .example.env
 $ make dev  # See also `make setup`